Where We Work

 Tanzania is a large country, about one and half times the size of Kenya.
 Like Kenya, Tanzania has a number of distinct regions, each with its own climate and growing conditions.
 Some of the world's largest lakes (by volume)--Victoria, Tanganyika, and Nyasa--form parts of the country's western border.
 These lake beds provide fertile soil and shallow aquifers.

 Politically, Tanzania has been stable since independence, but a history of socialism has curbed private development and investment.
 With little tax base and a vast territory, the country has poorly developed roads and infrastructure.
 Agriculture provides 80% of the GDP of Tanzania and the government is very supportive of efforts to improve farm productivity and food security.
-We have sold 52,342 pumps in Tanzania as of April 1, 2013, but we have just scratched the surface of what is possible.

 As noted this is a large country with very bad roads.
 Bad weather can close key roads for months.
 Distribution will be a challenge.
 There are some poorly made treadle pumps similar to ours already on the market.
 This gives us the additional marketing challenge of overcoming negative attitudes toward pumps in general.